Level 2/Level 3 Gateway

 Revision work for students studying for external exams and continued opportunity to sharpen C.V's for students applying for employment/traineeships etc.

 Recommended Prior Learning

-Positive attitude, at least 85% attendance and a strong work ethic.
-Students need to complete an application by the end of Term 3 and interviews will be conducted at the beginning of Term 4.
-Course acceptance/decline by letter;
+Positive attitude, at least 85% attendance and a strong work ethic....KEEN AND REALIABLE!!....You will need to to complete an application form (see guidelines below) and then interviews will be conducted with parents/caregivers to ensure we are all on the same page!

 NOTE; There is also an opportunity for 'late applications' at the beginning of the Gateway year where students have made changes to course/career directions.
-This will still necessitate and interview with parents/caregivers invited.
+This will still require an interview with parents/caregivers included.

 Physical Education: Teaching, Fitness Industry, Sports Coaching, Sport and Recreation, Armed Forces, Police, Personal Trainer, Physiotherapist Health: Nursing, Medicine, Law, Politics, Social Sciences, Education, Diversional Therapist, Psychologist, Acupuncturist, Ambulance Officer, Anaesthetist, Biomedical Engineer, Chiropractor, Clinical Coder, Community Karitane, Dental Assistant, Dental Hygienist, Dental Technician, Dental Therapist, Dentist, Diagnostic Radiologist, Dietitian, Dispensing Optician, Environmental Health Officer, General Practitioner, Gynaecologist/Obstetrician, Health Promoter, Massage Therapist, Midwife, Natural Health Therapist, Nursing Support and Care Worker, Occupational Therapist, Optometrist, Osteopath, Pathologist, Pharmacist, Pharmacy Technician, Physician, Physiotherapist....ETC,